 Directions on Campus (map)

-GHEcon seminars are usually from noon to 13 noon in the Marsilius-Arkaden, South Tower, INF 130.2, 1st floor, rooms 203–205 (K16–K18).
+GHEcon seminars are usually from noon to 1 pm online or in the Marsilius-Arkaden, South Tower, INF 130.2, 1st floor, rooms 203–205 (K16–K18).
 The Marsilius-Arkaden are a complex of three high-rise buildings on the new campus of Heidelberg University.
 Please enter through the West Tower (INF 130.3) which is the main building with a cafeteria, go to first floor and then use the outdoor bridge to the South Tower (INF 130.2).

 The Heidelberg Institute of Global Health is located at different sites on the new campus of Heidelberg University.
 Most offices are in the Marsilius-Arkaden, West Tower, INF 130.3, 6th floor.